Home

 Hip Dysplasia and Joint Problems including arthritis and Patellar Luxation (A joint condition in which kneecaps dislocate) are common among Cairn Terriers.
 These are very painful for your dog and sometimes expensive to correct.

-Legg-Calvé-Perthes syndrome is a disease seen in varying degrees in many small breed dogs.
-It's degenerative and leads to bone loss and collapse of the hip joint which is obviously painful.
+Legg-Calvé-Perthes syndrome is a disease seen in in many small dog breeds.
+It's degenerative and leads to bone loss and collapse of the hip joint.
 Early treatment can help to prevent degenerative arthritis.

 Sticky Note